 Speed Is a Real Part of Service

 Customers increasingly judge service by response time, and slow replies quietly cost loyalty.
 AI's biggest service win is often just speed — acknowledging instantly, answering simple questions on the spot, and making sure nothing sits unanswered for days.
-Fast and decent usually beats slow and perfect.
+Fast and decent usually beats slow and perfect, especially for the routine questions where the customer just wants an answer now.

 Know When to Hand Off to a Human